 If you are applying to study accounting as an undergraduate student, you may be required to complete a summer or spring internship for a bachelor’s in accounting.
 A bachelor’s degree program majoring in accounting is designed to prepare you to start a successful accounting career, to advance to leadership positions, or even to move on to graduate programs.
 The content that is taught is well-rounded so that you become familiar with a wide variety of topics including taxation, auditing, financial reporting, managerial accounting, taxes, and information systems.

-As a student who completes introductory curriculum, putting the curriculum to use is important to really prepare for the real professional world.
-Internships are great opportunities where you can get that real world experience you cannot get while you are sitting in the classroom or taking academic tests.
+As a student completes the introductory curriculum, putting the curriculum to use is important to really prepare for the real professional world.
+Internships are great opportunities where you can get that real-world experience you cannot get while you are sitting in the classroom or taking academic tests.
 Read on about the most common internship requirements and why you should not consider the requirement a negative thing.

 How Common Is It For an Internship to Be Required When Earning a BA or BS?